vsantjr/IDeepS/README.md

 ## Jobs Queues

 SDumont's operating system is [RedHat Linux 7.6](https://www.redhat.com/pt-br).
 Job submission must be done via the cluster management and job scheduling system [Slurm](https://slurm.schedmd.com/documentation.html).
 Below we show the type of jobs queues the IDeepS project can use.
-The maximum wallclock refers to the maximum time a job can run in the respective node without being interrupted by a timeout.
+In the Node column, we show the type of node related to the queue but note that other nodes may be used in some queues.
+For instance, the het_scal queue has 64 nodes with CPU architecture and 64 nodes with GPU architecture.
+The jobs submitted to this queue can request a set of heterogeneous nodes for execution.
+But, in the case of the IDeepS project, the most desired resources are the nodes with GPU due to the characteristics of DL applications.
+The Maximum Wallclock refers to the maximum time a job can run in the respective node without being interrupted by a timeout.

 | Queue Name  	| Node 			| GPUs/Node   | Maximum Wallclock (h)	|